bgachara/bgachara.github.io/posts/databases.md

 ## Memory management and Buffer Pool

 - Spatial Control
-  - where to write pages on disk.
-  - goal: keep pages used together often as physically close as possible on disk.
+  - This refers to where to write pages on disk.The goal is to keep pages used together often as physically close as possible on disk.

 - Temporal Control
-  - when to read into memory and when to write them to disk.
-  - goal: minimise number of stalls from having to read data from disk.
+  - This refers to when to read into memory and when to write them to disk.The goal is to minimise number of stalls from having to read data from disk.

 - Buffer Pool
-  - This is a memory region organized as an array of fixed size pages.
-  - An array entry is called a frame(name is to distinguish it from other components).
+  - This is a memory region organized as an array of fixed size pages used to store pages fetched from disk.
+An array entry is called a frame(name is to distinguish it from other components).
   - When DBMS requests a page, an exact copy is placed into one of these frames.
-  - Dirty pages are buffered and not written to disk immediately: write back cache.
+Dirty pages are buffered and not written to disk immediately.(write back cache)
   - A page table keeps track of pages that are currently in memory, usually a fixed-size hash table protected with latches to ensure thread-safe access.
-  - It also maintains metadata per page:
+  - It also maintains metadata for efficiency per page:
-    - Dirty flag.
+    - Dirty flag(set by a thread when it modifies a page, indicated to storage manager that page must be written back to disk)
-    - Pin(prevent swap)/reference counter.
+    - Pin(prevent swap)/reference counter.(tracks number of threads accessing the page)
     - Access tracking information.

 ### Locks vs Latches

 - Locks
-  - protects the db's logical contents form other transactions
-  - held for transation duration
+  - This is a high-level logical primitive that protects the db's logical contents(tuples, tables, databases) from other transactions.
+They are held for entire transation duration.
-  - need to be able to rollback changes
+    Databases need to expose to user which locks are held and also be able to rollback changes.

 - Latches
-  - protects critical sections of the DBMS internal ds from other threads
-  - held for operation duration
-  - do not need to be able to rollback changes
+  - This is a low-level protection primitive that DBMS uses to protect critical sections of the DBMS internal ds(hash tables, memory regions) from other threads.
+They are held for duration of operation being made.
+They do not need to be able to rollback changes.

 ### Page Table vs Page Directory

 - Page directory
   - This is the mapping from page ids to page locations in the database files.
-  - All changes must be recorded on disk to allow the dbms to find on restart.
+All changes must be recorded on disk to allow the dbms to find on restart.

 - Page table
   - This is the mapping from page ids to a copy of the page in buffer pool frames.
-  - Its an in-memory data structure that does not need to be stored on disk.
+Its an in-memory data structure that does not need to be stored on disk.

-## Allocation policies
+## Memory Allocation Policies

 - Global policies
-  - make decisions for all active queries
+  - DBMS should make decisions for the benefit of all active queries/workload.
+It considers all active transactions to find an optimal decision for allocating memory.

 - Local policies
-  - Allocate frames to a specific queries without considering the behaviour of concurrent queries.
-  - still need to support sharing pages.
+  - DBMS makes decisions for the benefit of one query/transaction running faster.
+It allocates frames to specific queries without considering the behaviour of concurrent queries.
+It still needs to support sharing pages.

+- Most systems use a combination of both global and local allocation.

 ### Buffer Pool Optimizations

 - Multiple Buffer Pools
-  - per-database buffer pool.
-  - per-page type buffer pool
+  - DBMS can maintain multiple buffer pools for different purposes i.e per-database buffer pool, per-page type buffer pool, with each adopting local policies for data inside it.
-- Partitioning memory access across multiple pools helps reduce latch contention and improve locality
+  - This partitioning of memory access across multiple pools helps reduce latch contention and improve locality
-  - Approach:
+  - The two approaches to mapping desired pages to a buffer pool are object IDs and hashing.
     - Object id, embed an object identifier in record ids and then maintain a mapping from objects to specific buffer pools.
     - Hashing, hash the page id to select which buffer pool to access.

 - Pre-Fetching
-  - DBMS can prefetch pages based on a query plan: sequential scans, index scans.
+  - DBMS can also optimize by prefetching pages based on a query plan.
+This method is commonly used by DBMS when accessing many pages sequentially.

-- Scan Sharing
+- Scan Sharing(Synchronized scans)
-  - Queries can reuse data retrieved from storage or operator computations
+  - Queries cursors can reuse data retrieved from storage or operator computations.
+This allows multiple queries to attach to a single cursor that scans a table.
+This is different from result caching with variant being continuous scan sharing.
-  - Also called synchronized scans.
-  - different fromm result caching.
-  - cursor sharing.
-  - Variant, continuous scan sharing.
+  - The DBMS keeps track of where the second query joined with the first so that it can finish the scan when it reaches the end of the data structure.

 - Buffer Pool Bypass
   - The sequential scan operator will not store fetched pages in the buffer pool to avoid overhead.
-  - Memory is local to running query
+Instead memory is local to running query.
-  - It works well if operator needs to read a large sequence of pages that are contiguous on disk
-  - It can be used for temporary data(sorting, joins).
+  - It works well if operator needs to read a large sequence of pages that are contiguous on disk.
+It can be used for temporary data(sorting, joins).
+Light scans.
-  - light scans

 - OS page cache
   - Most disk ops go through the OS API.
-  - Unless DBMS tells it not to, the OS maintains its own filesystem cache(page cache, buffer cache)
+Unless DBMS tells it not to, the OS maintains its own filesystem cache(page cache, buffer cache)
   - Most DBMS use direct I/O(O_DIRECT) to bypass the OS's cache.
     - Redundant copies of pages
     - Different eviction policies